-Car accident claims must all follow a set process, laid down in the Civil Procedure Rules, which apply whether you are representing yourself or a personal injury specialist, Accident Advice Helpline, is acting on your behalf.
-Their Freephone helpline number 0800 689 0500 or from your mobile on 0333 500 0993 is available 24/7 for your convenience.
+Car accident claims must all follow a set process, laid down in the Civil Procedure Rules.
+These rules apply whether you are representing yourself, or a personal injury specialist, Accident Advice Helpline, is acting on your behalf.

-The next steps are laid down in the so-called Pre-Action Protocol, which all claimants must follow.
-The first step is to send two copies of a ‘letter of claim’ to the person whom you are suing.
+The next steps are laid down in the so-called Pre-action protocol, which all claimants must follow.
+The first step is to send two copies of a ‘letter of claim’ to the person whom you are claiming against.
 This must contain certain key points, including details of your injuries, the facts of the claim and a request for the details of any insurer that may be involved.
 The defendant is obliged to respond to this letter within 21 days and if an insurer is involved, liability must be admitted or denied by them within a set time period.
-This is usually within 4 months of the letter of claim being received.
+This is usually within four months of the letter of claim being received.

 Settling your case

 The most common outcome for personal injury claims is settlement.
 If liability is accepted by the insurer, they may still not agree with your estimate of the damages and negotiation may ensue.Open Claim Calculator